daiuc/leafcutter2/README.md

 ## Examples

 The `example` directory includes a snakemake noisy splicing QTL calling pipeline.
-Users are welcome to use the accompanied test data in `resources` and run `snakemake` and produce read count table of noisy splicing.

 To run `snakemake`, change directory to `examples`.
 Run: